longzheng/open-dynamic-export/docs/configuration/meter.md

             "port": 502 // (number) required: the Modbus TCP port of the inverter },
-        "unitId": 240 // (number) required: the SunSpec unit ID of the meter "location": "feedin" // (string) optional: the location of the meter (feedin or consumption) }
+        "unitId": 240 // (number) required: the SunSpec unit ID of the meter "location": "feedin" // (string) optional: the location of the meter (feedin or consumption), "pollingIntervalMs":  // (number) optional: the polling interval in milliseconds, default 200 }
     ...
 }